Watercress vs Spinach - Health impact and Nutrition Comparison

 Leafy green vegetables are consumed during the anti-inflammatory diet.
 They are high in natural antioxidants, polyphenols, carotenoids, and vitamins, which protect cells from free-radical damage and reduce inflammation (6).

 Structures found in plants named thylakoids are shown to reduce appetite and help in the weight loss journey.
 The mechanisms behind these effects are thylakoids increasing and reducing levels of some hormones related to the appetite and desire to eat and preventing a drop in blood sugar after meals, helping you feel full for longer (7).

-As we already know, both spinach and watercress are rich in minerals, vitamins, antioxidants, nitrates, fiber, and other compounds which play their roles inside the organism, mainly showing favorable impacts on health.
+Both spinach and watercress are rich in minerals, vitamins, antioxidants, nitrates, fiber, and other compounds, mainly showing favorable impacts on health.

 Many studies have reported inverse associations of leafy green vegetables with cardiovascular disease outcomes.
 Increasing the intake of leafy greens may provide significant cardiovascular health benefits due to the number of nutrients and phytochemicals they contain (8).

 Inorganic dietary nitrate from the greens is converted to nitrite and NO in vivo.
 The NO leads to the widening of blood vessels and lowers both systolic and diastolic blood pressures, thus fighting against hypertension.
 NO also has protective effects on the heart by attenuating cardiac hypertrophy and fibrosis (9).

 Several studies have shown that increasing the daily intake of leafy vegetables could significantly reduce the risk of type 2 diabetes due to its high concentrations of β carotene and vitamin C, both of which confer antioxidant properties (10).